 Not at all.
 To understand your tastes in hi-fi and music and to do so remotely would take many hours (and many emails).
 Many hours that I simply don’t have.
 I work for 6.5 days/week on Darko.Audio; time that is more equitably spent creating review content that every Darko.Audio reader/viewer can enjoy.
 The opportunity cost of our videos’ high production values (that benefit the many) is fielding follow-up questions (that benefit the few).

 Think of it this way: you’re not being charged to access this site’s reviews, show reports, editorials, news announcements or videos.
-You get to see the results of me and my team’s findings for the price of being served an ad or three.
+You get to see the results of my (and my team’s) findings for the price of being served an ad or three.
 I’d say that was more than fair.
 And like I said, I’m a content maker and publisher, not a buying consultant.

 How come you seem to like every product that you review?

 Furthermore, of all the products coming to market each year, we have review time for less than one percent.
-I’ll say that again: less than one percent.
 We do extensive research on a product before requesting a review sample.
 Our aim is to cover products that we think we’ll dig.
-After all, why would we waste our time on something that we are not going to like all that much?
+After all, why would we waste our time on something that we think we’re not going to like all that much?